 2. Place each phyllo cup place on a baking sheet.

-3. Put a teaspoon or so of nut filling in each cup.
+3. Put about one heaping teaspoon of nut filling in each cup.

 4. Bake for 10-15 minutes.

 5. Remove from oven.
-While still hot, drizzle some of the simple syrup over each cup.
+While still hot, drizzle some of the cooled simple syrup over each cup.

 6. Serve warm or at room temperature.
 (Note: for a neater presentation, place each phyllo cup in a mini cupcake paper liner.)